Mjz86/C_colon/mcc.md

   for example  if i have an array of offset independent members,  and reference a member,  i can just only use the memory of that member and other members may not be in ajason stack memory , also it might help in making array of structures to structure of array on the stack ,  reflection also can help with this

- 7. allocation Ellison :
+ 7. heap allocation Ellison :
- its similar to how cxx does coroutine frame Ellison.
+ its similar to how cxx does coroutine frame Ellison but with std::allocator or custom allocators that satisfy the allocator concept.

  8.  less interposition depending dynamic dispatch  : when code is similar and linked together, it can be sometimes de duplicated,